forax/lazylr/presentation/README.md

 java -jar jvisualbook.jar
 ```

-The lazylr jar in the folder `../target` must be present
+The lazylr jar in the folder `../target` must be present,
+otherwise run `mvn clean package` in the 'lazylr' folder to build it.